joergjo/ServiceFabric-AspNetCore/README.md

-+ SFDevTest: An Azure Resource project for a secure Service Fabric cluster ARM template of a three node dev/test cluster with [Service Fabric Reverse Proxy](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-reverseproxy/) enabled for HTTP on port 80, and an non-proxied application port 8082.
++ SFDevTest: An Azure Resource project for a secure Service Fabric cluster ARM template of a three node dev/test cluster with [Service Fabric Reverse Proxy](https://azure.microsoft.com/en-us/documentation/articles/service-fabric-reverseproxy/) enabled for HTTP on port 80, and a non-proxied application port 8082.
 The project also includes PowerShell scripts to create and deploy self-signed certificates for testing.